 Quick tips to prevent & reduce food waste in restaurants/hospitality:

-• Download SCDES's Smart Businesses Don't Waste Food Guide
+• Download SCDES's Smart Businesses Don't Waste Food Guide.

 • Crop Planning.
 Meet with a local farmer to plan your menu around what is in season or available.

-• Do the FIFO.
+• Use FIFO.
 First in, first out.

 Benefits: